reppners/ngx-drag-drop/README.md

     // set the class that is applied when draggable is disabled by [dndDisableIf] dndDraggableDisabledClass = "dndDraggableDisabled";

+    // enables to set a function for calculating custom dragimage offset dndDragImageOffsetFunction:DndDragImageOffsetFunction = calculateDragImageOffset;

     // emits on drag start
     readonly dndStart: EventEmitter<DragEvent>;